-It’s not surprising that nutrient deficiencies are fatigue causes, given that your body’s trillions of cells rely on vitamins and minerals to generate energy.
-What is surprising is that few doctors recognize the fact that fatigue is often an early symptom of multiple vitamin and mineral deficiencies.
+It’s not surprising that nutrient deficiencies are low energy causes, given that your body’s trillions of cells rely on vitamins and minerals to generate energy.
+What is surprising is that few doctors recognize the fact that fatigue and lacking energy is often an early symptom of multiple vitamin and mineral

 You’re looking for a boost, and you’re wondering if vitamin supplements are all you need to lift that sagging energy level.
 Perhaps you’ve taken vitamins sporadically over the years and are thinking about taking them on a daily basis.

 First, realize that extreme fatigue may be a symptom of a medical